 The original framework was created through Stakeholder and community input.
 The work began in 2015 when the project centered solely in the new Main Library block and surrounding land in that block owned by the County and City.
-The project was expanded later in 2016 to include the second block and holdings by Bank of America.
+The project was expanded later in 2016 to include nearby holdings by Bank of America.
 The original thesis of the framework was that Seventh & Tryon should leverage the energy of the surrounding cultural and arts use, and that the development would serve as a catalyst for the corridor.
 This is a central tenet for the stakeholders.

 (Added 7/22) Are there any proposal ideas that are “off the table”?

 The project objectives and desired deal elements as outlined in the solicitation documents reflect the common goals and aspirations of the Stakeholders and have been tested with the community.
 While they are intended to serve as a starting point, we will review and entertain proposals that enhance the suggested framework, provided the basic objectives are met.

 (Added 7/22) Can a Respondent share a proposed plan before the RFP due date to make sure it is acceptable?

 No, this is not practical.
 As stated above, the original framework is flexible, provided the original objectives are met and built upon.

 (Added 7/22) What is the definition of the MWSBE requirement?